-Survivor settlement: Eligible survivors receive one month of the pension the deceased would have been entitled to with at least 180 months of coverage for each six-month period of coverage.
-The settlement is split equally among the eligible spouse and orphans.
+Survivor settlement: A lump sum of one month of the old-age or disability pension the deceased received or was entitled to receive with at least 180 months of coverage is paid for each six-month period of coverage.
+If there is more than one eligible survivor, the settlement is split equally.
 If there is no eligible spouse or orphan, the settlement is paid to the deceased's parents.